Board of Appeal and Equalization

 What actions CANNOT be taken by the Local Board of Appeal and Equalization?

-- Consider prior year assessments
+- Considering prior year assessments

-- Exempt property
+- Exempting property

 When do I receive notification of the decision made by the Local Board of Appeal and Equalization?

 You will be notified by mail of the Local Board’s decision.
-This notification is generally sent by the Sibley County Assessor’s Office within 10 days after the adjournment of the Local Board of Appeal and Equalization meeting.
+This notification is generally sent by the Assessor’s Office within 10 days after the adjournment of the Local Board of Appeal and Equalization meeting.

 Local Board of Appeal and Equalization Training: